ggerganov/llama.cpp/examples/main/README.md

 ./llama-cli -r "User:" --in-prefix " " --in-suffix "Assistant:"
 ```
 When --in-prefix or --in-suffix options are enabled the chat template ( --chat-template ) is disabled

+### Chat templates

+ `--chat-template JINJA_TEMPLATE`: This option sets a custom jinja chat template.
+It accepts a string, not a file name.
+Default: template taken from model's metadata.
+Llama.cpp only supports [some pre-defined templates](https://github.com/ggerganov/llama.cpp/wiki/Templates-supported-by-llama_chat_apply_template).
+These include llama2, llama3, gemma, monarch, chatml, orion, vicuna, vicuna-orca, deepseek, command-r, zephyr.
+When --in-prefix or --in-suffix options are enabled the chat template ( --chat-template ) is disabled.

+ Example usage: `--chat-template gemma`

 ## Context Management